it-at-m/refarch-templates/docs/organize.md

       - any-glob-to-any-file: ["refarch-eai/**"]
 ```

-This will add an `EAI` label if changes in the EAI folder have occurred.
+This will add an `Template: EAI` label if changes in the `refarch-eai` folder have occurred.